 Turn the sunshade down and lift the cover to see the mirror.
-Lighting is automatic.
+When the visor is opened, the lights will turn on.

-Rear Sunshade (Option)
+Rear Power Sunshade (Option)

 The power rear sunshade helps reduce the amount of heat and light from the sun entering through the rear window.
 The sunshade increases the comfort level of the rear seat passengers as well as keeping your vehicle a little cooler when it's parked in a sunny area.